Hives/makers-notes/week-4/rps-challenge-exemplar-vid.md

     erb :play
   end
   ```
-  She thought this was too much stuff going on in a view, so she replaced the three assignments with one assignment to a `Turn` model, into which she passed the `session`, like this:
+  But later she thought this was too much stuff going on in a view, so she replaced the three assignments with one assignment to a `Turn` model, into which she passed the `session`, like this:
   ```ruby
   get '/play' do
     @turn = Turn.new(session)